 I'm in my late 20s.

 I do?
 Oh, thanks.
 That's what they say.
-Anyway, this is a great honor because Strangers With Candy is my favorite show on TV.
+Anyway, this is a great honor because Strangers With Candy might be my most favorite show ever.

 Really?
 Well, thank you.

 Oh really?
 Stop it.
-[Laughs just like her character Jerri Blank]
+[Laughs just like Jerri Blank]

 Can you give us any details on some of the show's storylines?